-- Get back to you pre-pregnant body sooner after having your baby
+Get back to your pre-pregnant body sooner after having your baby

 Swimming is one of the most recommended forms of exercise for pregnant ladies.
 As the water supports your extra weight, it decreases the burden on your spine and limbs.
 The bigger your bump gets, the more you will enjoy the weightless feeling in the water.

 Yoga is an exercise that relaxes your mind, body, and soul.
 Try to join a yoga class that is designed for pregnant ladies, or inform the instructor you are pregnant and which trimester you are in.
 Doing yoga with other pregnant moms helps foster a sense of community and expands your support system.
 Moreover, not only does yoga helps increase your strength and flexibility, it helps improve your posture as well.

 Simple tips to keep you active:

 Take a walk during your lunch break